-3 Characterisation of the benchmark flows
+Characterisation of the benchmark flows 3

-In the benchmark atmospheric simulations, the Rossby radius of deformation $r{\rm R} = 447$ km, with an associated wavenumber of $k{\rm R} = 14$.
-This means 14 eddies of this size could fit side by side along one line of latitude.
-The climate state contains large scale westerly winds in the mid-latitudes of the Northern and Southern Hemispheres (Kitsios et al., 2012) - see Fig. 1c.
-Large scale eddies are produced in both Hemispheres as illustrated by the instantaneous eddy streamfunction and wind field in Fig. 1a.
+In the benchmark atmospheric simulations, the Rossby radius of deformation $r_R = 447$ km, with an associated wavenumber of $k_R = 14$.
+This means 14 eddies of this size could fit side by side along 190 one line of latitude.
+The climate state contains large scale westerly winds in the mid-latitudes of the northern and southern hemispheres (Kitsios et al., 2012) - see Fig. 1(c).
+Large scale eddies are produced in both hemispheres as illustrated by the instantaneous eddy streamfunction and wind field in Fig. 1(a).

-In the initial benchmark oceanic simulation the Rossby radius is 45 km corresponding to a wavenumber of $k{\rm R}$ = 142.
-The Rossby radius is an order of magnitude smaller in the ocean compared with the atmosphere.
-This renders oceanic simulations comin the ocean compared with the atmosphere.
+In the initial benchmark oceanic simulation the Rossby radius is 45 km corresponding to a wavenumber of $k_R = 142$.
+The Rossby radius is an order of magnitude smaller in the ocean compared with 195 the atmosphere.
 This renders oceanic simulations computationally more expensive, as a finer grid is required to explicitly resolve baroclinic instability.
-The climate state is illustrated in Fig. 1d, and is broadly representative of the Antarctic Circumpolar Current (Kitsios et al., 2013).
-Figure 1b illustrates that the oceanic flow has eddies in the mid-latitudes of the Southern Hemisphere that are smaller in size than those in the atmospheric case, and is consistent with the former having a smaller Rossby radius.
+The climate state is illustrated in Fig. 1(d), and is broadly representative of the Antarctic Circumpolar Current (Kitsios et al., 2013).
+Figure 1(b) illustrates that the oceanic flow has eddies in the mid-latitudes of the southern hemisphere that are smaller in size than those in the atmospheric case, and is consistent with the former having a smaller Rossby radius.

 The strength of the flow field on each level is quantified by the potential enstrophy flux, and is required for scaling the magnitude of the eventual subgrid coefficients.
 The enstrophy flux, $\eta^{jk}(n)$, is the rate of potential enstrophy transfer from level k into level j at total wavenumber n.
-It is defined as is the enstrophy transfer.
-The latter is calculated by post-multiplying the nonlinear term of the equations of motion in Eq.
-(3) by q{-mn}^{k} , and then summing over zonal wavenumber m.
-The potential enstrophy flux for the atmospheric and oceanic simulations are illustrated in Fig. 2a and b.
+It is defined as